Panamanian Balboa (PAB) & United States Dollar (USD)

 Usually, to hire in Panama, your business needs an entity.
 That means a local office, an address registered as a subsidiary, and an account with a local bank.
 All of this, plus navigating regional benefits, payroll, tax, and HR laws, can take months.

-Panama also treats contractors differently than full-time employees, so misclassifying a contractor could lead to fines.
 Deel lets you hire employees in Panama quickly, easily, and compliantly.
 We even automate tax document collection, payroll, benefits, and more.
 For your existing direct employees, we can manage your entire payroll operation from end-to-end.

 All the necessary benefits for Panama